 Preparing a budget probably isn't the most fun you'll ever have, but it doesn't have to be an overwhelming or daunting task.
 The trick is to understand the basics of the budget process and utilize a few tricks along the way.
 When you can have small business budgets made easy, there's no reason not to use this helpful business planning tool.

 Step 1: Estimate Your Income

 Whatever the situation, try to err on the side of caution when estimating future income.
-Estimating your income too high will make it seem as though you have more money than you do, potentially leaving you short.
+Calculating your income too high will make it seem like you have more money than you do, potentially leaving you short.
 It's better to estimate your income too low than too high.

 Step 2: Calculate Fixed Costs

 Because they stay the same, these expenses are easy to track.
-You can make your life even easier by charging these expenses on a business credit card.
-Many credit card companies will track and categorize these expenses for you, making them very easy to calculate.
+You can make your life even more comfortable by charging these expenses on a business credit card.
+Many credit card companies will follow and categorize these expenses for you, making them very easy to calculate.

 Step 3: Determine Your Variable Costs

 Variable expenses are those that change from one month to the next.
-During a busy month, for example, you may have a higher electric bill since you're running machines and equipment more often.
-A busy month may mean a high payroll expense if employees work overtime while a slow one may mean no overtime pay and perhaps even layoffs, both of which can reduce your payroll expense.
+For example, during a busy month, you may have a higher electric bill since you're running machines and equipment more often.
+A busy month may mean a high payroll expense if employees work overtime, while a slow one may mean no overtime pay and perhaps even layoffs, both of which can reduce your payroll expense.